That old sports injury may have healed long ago, but the damage can last a lifetime.

 When an injury affects a joint, it may heal completely but develop arthritis, sometimes decades later.
 One way to tell if you have post-traumatic arthritis is if the arthritis occurs in only one joint.
 Another clue is if arthritis occurs at a younger age.
-Typically, osteoarthritis usually develops in people who are 60 or older.
+Typically, osteoarthritis develops in people who are aged 60 or older.

 Common sports injuries that can trigger post-traumatic arthritis include sprains, knee injuries, cartilage tears, fractures and dislocations.
 These can be acute injuries that occur suddenly or chronic injuries with nagging, ongoing pain.

 This open enrollment, make sure your plan includes Keck Medicine of USC.
 KeckMedicine.org/insurance